-IA has not enacted meaningful patient safety reporting.
-86% of hospitals have adopted antibiotic stewardship.
-IA has not yet measured the extent of low-value care being provided.
+MT has not enacted meaningful patient safety reporting.
+70% of hospitals have adopted antibiotic stewardship.
+MT has not yet measured the extent of low-value care being provided.

-IA has less low-value care than the national average.
-Ranked 5 out of 50 states, plus DC.
+MT has slightly less low-value care than the national average.
+Ranked 11 out of 50 states, plus DC.

-IA should consider using claims and EHR data to identify unnecessary care and enact a multistakeholder effort to reduce it.
+MT should consider using claims and EHR data to identify unecessary care and enact a multistakeholder effort to reduce it.

-EXTEND J COVERAGE TO ALL RESIDENTS
+EXTEND COVERAGE TO ALL RESIDENTS

 Medicaid coverage for childless adults extends to 138% of FPL.
-Only some immigrants can access state coverage options (see back for details).
+Only some immigrants can access state coverage options.
+MT uses reinsurance, to reduce costs in the non-group market.

-IA is among the states with the least uninsured people, still 5% of IA residents are uninsured.
-Ranked 7 out of 50 states, plus DC.
+8% of MT residents are uninsured.
+Ranked 28 out of 50 states, plus DC.

-IA should onsider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
-IA should also consider offering coverage options for legally residing immigrant pregnant people, undocumented children and adults and adding affordability criteria to rate review.
+MT should consider coverage options for residents earning too much to qualify for Medicaid, like premium subsidies, Basic Health Plan, Medicaid buy-in and public option.
+MT should also consider offering coverage options for legally residing immigrant pregnant people, undocumented children, pregnant people and adults, as well as adding affordability criteria to rate review.

-MAKE OUT-OFPOCKET COSTS AFFORDABLE
+MAKE OUT-OF-POCKET COSTS AFFORDABLE

-2.6 of 10 Points
+0.6 of 10 Points

-IA has limited protections against shortterm, limited-duration health plans.
-IA has partial surprise medical bill protections.
-9.7 of 10 POINTS
+MT has limited protections against shortterm, limited-duration health plans.

-IA ranked well in terms of affordability burdens (2 out of 49 states, plus DC), but 9% of adults could not get needed medical care due to cost.
+MT ranked well in terms of affordability burdens, but 10% of adults could not get needed medical care due to cost.
 The share of people with other affordability burdens is far higher.

-IA should consider a suite of measures to ease consumer burdens, such as: stronger protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services.
+MT should consider a suite of measures to ease consumer burdens, such as: stronger protections against short-term, limited-duration plans; SMB protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for highvalue services.